TuiyaVictoria/Customer-Segmentation-Analysis/README.md

 | **Recency**   | Days since last purchase   |
 | **Frequency** | Number of unique purchases |
 | **Monetary**  | Total revenue per customer |
-Customers were scored from 1 (low) to 5 (high) for each metric using quintiles.

 ### Customer Segmentation Logic
 Customers were grouped into business-friendly segments: